LiquidGalaxy/lg-peruse-a-rue/README.md

 - pano : Load a Street View pano by panoid at startup.
 Only accepted by the master instance.

+- heading : Specify a heading in degrees.
+Only accepted by the master.

 Examples:

     http://lg-head:8086/display/?master=true  # master